RosettaCommons/documentation/coupled-moves.md

 -------------------------------------

-### [7.2] Ligand Preparation
+### [8.2] Ligand Preparation

-* **NOTE: The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them.**
+* **The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them.**
-* Place each ligand in its own chain at the end of the pdb (we recommend starting with chain X for the first ligand).
+* Place each ligand in its own chain at the end of the pdb (we recommend the naming convention of chain X for the first ligand).

 * Preparation:
   1. Cut/paste relevant ligand HETATM lines from source PDB into new PDB.
   2. Add hydrogens using Babel
        `babel -h IPTG.pdb IPTG_withH.sdf`
-  3. Ppen resulting file in Avogadro/PyMOL, and save as a .mol2 file.
+  3. Open resulting file in Avogadro/PyMOL, and save as a .mol2 file.
   4. To get the .params files from the .mol2 files for each ligand, run the molfile_to_params.py script
       ```
       python ~/Rosetta/main/source/scripts/python/public/molfile_to_params.py -n name input_file.mol2